zachvalenta/create-python-app/README.md

 * __minimal__: if [cookiecutter](https://github.com/audreyr/cookiecutter) is the kitchen sink, `create-python-app` is a cutting board
 * __sensible__: assumes you're using Git, want unit tests, &c.

+# how to use?

+* clone repo
+* remove the `.git` directory and initialize your own Git repo
+* make the first commit in your new repo; your project has a good foundation!